top of page

 Proteins: Mini Machines

 Proteins are polymers made of monomers called amino acids.
-In the same way that there were six differently colored beans, there are 20 different amino acids.
+In the same way that there were six differently colored beads, there are 20 different amino acids.
 To create a protein, the cell adds amino acids onto a growing chain in a specific order.
 It's almost that simple!

-As the amino acids are added, the chain begins to fold up on itself (think of a wadded up piece of string).
-The shape of the folded protein determines what it can do (i.e., what kind of mini-machine it is).
-As we will see as we get farther into this blog, proteins--these mini machines--do most of the physical work in the cell.
+It is the shape of the folded protein determines what the protein can do (i.e., what kind of mini machine it is).
+As we will see as we get farther into this chapter, proteins--these mini machines--do most of the physical work in the cell.

 DNA: Operating Instructions